 A multi-billion dollar availability based Public Private Partnership (PPP) includes the design and construction of the twin nine-kilometre tunnels and five underground stations, private finance and the provision of maintenance and other services during the operating term.

 PPP works will be undertaken by the Cross Yarra Partnership (CYP) consortium.
-CYP comprises Lendlease Engineering, John Holland, Bouygues Construction and Capella Capital.
+CYP comprises of Lendlease Melbourne Metro, John Holland, Bouygues Construction, John Laing and Capella Capital.

 A PPP model drives innovation, best practice and value for money on the project.
 In an 'availability PPP' the State Government provides regular payments to the private party for making the asset 'available' for use.
 For this package, that will mean making the tunnel and stations available for public transport operations and Victorians to use.